 If listed in the Play Store, an application's package name will be listed in the URL when searching the app on a web browser.
 Package names can also be found online, or via a package reader app downloaded to the device, which may be useful in the case where the OEM has loaded proprietary apps such as for camera or mail functions.

-The payload can be configured as a whitelist, which will enable the specified apps, and block all other system apps, or a blacklist, which selectively blocks specific apps and allows all others.
+The payload can be configured as an allow list, which will enable the specified apps, and block all other system apps, or a block list, which selectively blocks specific apps and allows all others.
 The application selector presents some commonly used default applications, but apps that are not listed can be added by typing in the application id (e.g. 'com.example.myapp').

-An empty blacklist payload is a valid configuration.
-For example, if you want to enable all default system apps in Device Owner mode without enumerating all the identifiers, scope an empty blacklist to 'block nothing' essentially 'allowing all' default apps.
+An empty block list payload is a valid configuration.
+For example, if you want to enable all default system apps in Device Owner mode without enumerating all the identifiers, scope an empty block list to 'block nothing' essentially 'allowing all' default apps.
 Access to Play Store apps will still be limited to what is configured in the Systems Manager Apps page.

 In Work Profile mode, reducing the number of duplicated apps helps avoid cluttering your users' devices and taking up unnecessary storage space.
-Either blacklist or whitelist can be used, but note that a badged copy of Play Store and Systems Manager will always be created.
+Either block list or allow list can be used, but note that a badged copy of Play Store and Systems Manager will always be created.